 It’s definitely worth monitoring your water consumption, perhaps with submeters, and using pressure-reducing valves to reduce excessive flow in toilets.
 Some companies also use recycled or greywater for washing vehicles.

 7. Use cloud-based software

-Perhaps one of the easiest changes you can make is switching from paper to cloud-based software to manage employees.
+Perhaps one of the easiest changes you can make is switching from paper to cloud-based software and document management solutions to manage employees and paperwork.
 This can then be used for accounting, timesheets and HR functions like holidays and absence to avoid paper forms.